12 Pro Tips For Staying Warm Outdoors in Winter

 #8 Bring Two Hats

 I always bring two hats: a really warm one for when I’m resting, skiing or snowshoeing downhill, or exerting in really cold temperatures; and a lighter one for when I’m exerting hard in moderately cold temps and don’t want a hat that’s so warm it makes me overheat.
-When I’m wearing the warm hat, I keep the lighter one, which may get damp from sweat, in a pocket close to my torso to dry it quickly.
+When I’m wearing the warm hat, I keep the lighter one, which may have gotten damp from sweat, in a pocket close to my torso to dry it quickly.

 #9 Pre-warm Your Gloves and Boots